Posh007/D3-Challenge/README.md

 ![scatter](D3_data_journalism/assets/images/scatter.jpg)

-Created a scatter plot between two of the data variables such as `Healthcare vs. Poverty` or `Smokers vs. Age`.
+Created a scatter plot between two of the data variables such as `Healthcare vs. Poverty`.
 This graphic was coded in the `app.js` file, through pulling in the data from `data.csv` by using the `d3.csv` function.
 The graphic includes:

 * state abbreviations in the circles.